-At 31 March 2021, the Group had 133 full-time employees (31 March 2020: 122).
+At 31 March 2022, the Group had 156 full-time employees (31 March 2021: 133).
 The salaries of the Group's employees were determined by reference to personal performance, professional qualifications, industry experience and relevant market trends.
-FTC ensures all levels of employees are paid competitively within market parameters and employees are rewarded on a performance-related basis within the framework of the Group's salary, incentives and bonus schemes.
-The management reviews the remuneration policy of the Group on a regular basis and evaluates the work performance of the employees.
+FTC ensures all levels of employees are paid competitively within market parameters and employees are rewarded on a performance-related bases within the framework of the Group's salary, incentives and bonus schemes.
+Management reviews the remuneration policy of the Group on a regular basis and evaluates the work performance of the employees.
 The remuneration of employees includes salaries, allowances, and social insurance.